pohlman24/Reactivities/notes/section12Notes.md

 - data transfer object: object carrying data between process
 - one process is the client and the user submitting a form and its going to trasmit some data to our API and we want to recieve that data
     - to help the controllers bind infomation coming from the http request, we create DTOs
+- used to shape data so we dont return unnesscary things and can include extra --- often need to make a mapper for it though

 # Json Web tokens (Jwt)
 - a lot of 'boiler plate' code